-Fifty-four percent of young American adults who went to college took on some kind of debt — including student loans — to fund their education, according to the Federal Reserve.
-The average amount of educational debt in 2018 was between $20,000 and $24,999, with the typical monthly payment ranging from $200 to $299.
+Many young American adults who went to college took on some kind of debt — including student loans — to fund their education.
+According to the Federal Reserve, the median amount of educational debt in 2021 was between $20,000 and $24,999 for those with outstanding debt for their own education.

 Meanwhile, the cost of college continues to rise.
-The average tuition and fees for the 2018-2019 academic year ranged from $10,230 for a public four-year in-state school to $35,830 for a private nonprofit four-year school, according to CollegeBoard.
+The average tuition and fees for the 2021-2022 academic year ranged from $10,740 for a public four-year in-state school to $38,070 for a private nonprofit four-year school, according to CollegeBoard.
 It’s no surprise, then, that students are seeking school loans to pay for their education.
-However, Generation Z might be reversing the trend by looking for other ways to pay for college, according to a new survey.
+However, Generation Z might be reversing the trend by looking for other ways to pay for college, according to this survey.

 TD Ameritrade surveyed more than 3,000 adults and teenagers who are either Gen Z (ages 15 to 21), young millennials (ages 22 to 28) or parents (ages 30 to 60), and compared their attitudes about attending and paying for college.
 Here’s what the survey found about how they’re planning their finances for the future.